-In order to respond to the recommendations of the World Health Organization (WHO) to adapt to the health measures of COVID-19, nurses in Quebec have offered remote monitoring methods to patients (telephone, videoconference) .
-This change in follow-up methods can therefore potentially contribute to maintaining or improving vulnerable people's access to quality mental health-oriented nursing practices.
+To respond to the recommendations of the World Health Organization (WHO) to adapt to the health measures of COVID-19, nurses in Quebec have offered remote monitoring methods to patients (telephone, videoconference).
+This change in follow-up methods can potentially contribute to maintaining or improving vulnerable people's access to quality mental health-oriented nursing practices.
 However, the pandemic context requires the rapid adoption of new practices by professionals who are also at risk of suffering the psychological impact of the crisis.
-Exposure to COVID-19 in the course of their work, or the impact of public health measures such as school closures on their work-family balance are examples of risks.
+Exposure to COVID-19 in the course of their work or the result of public health measures such as school closures on their work-family balance are examples of risks.
 This could lead nurses to give certain practices used in mental health a more secondary role, despite WHO recommendations.

 What are our goals?

-The general objective of this research project is to describe and contextualize the change in the follow-up practices of nurses in Quebec during the COVID-19 period, in particular with regard to remote follow-up and mental health-oriented practices.
+The general objective of this research project is to describe and contextualize the change in the follow-up practices of nurses in Quebec during the COVID-19 period, particularly regarding remote follow-up and mental health-oriented practices.
 This objective will be achieved by answering the following questions:

-1) What changes are being seen in the use of remote monitoring modalities and mental health-oriented practices among nurses in the COVID-19 context?
+1) What changes are seen in using remote monitoring modalities and mental health-oriented practices among nurses in the COVID-19 context?

 2) What symptoms of psychological distress are observed in nurses monitoring patients in the context of COVID-19?

-3) What are the sociodemographic factors, the characteristics of the practice setting and the symptoms of psychological distress associated with the adoption of remote monitoring methods or mental health-oriented practices in the context of nursing monitoring?
+3) What are the sociodemographic factors, the characteristics of the practice setting and the symptoms of psychological distress associated with adopting remote monitoring methods or mental health-oriented practices in the context of nursing monitoring?

-4) What are the sociodemographic factors, the characteristics of the practice environment and the symptoms of psychological distress associated with the beliefs, attitudes and intentions of nurses with regard to remote monitoring modalities or mental health-oriented practices in the framework of nursing follow-up?
+4) What are the sociodemographic factors, the characteristics of the practice environment and the symptoms of psychological distress associated with nurses' beliefs, attitudes and intentions about remote monitoring modalities or mental health-oriented practices in the framework of nursing follow-up?

 What results have we had so far?